Snapchat Safety Tips for Teens

 • Select Block to stop them from sending you Snaps, viewing your Stories, or chatting with you.

 If they’re not on your Friends list, swipe on their name in the Chat screen, open their profile, and block them there.
 Boom.
 Problem solved.
+Staying vigilant is key to fraud protection.

 Bonus Privacy Tips